habitat-sh/habitat/README.md

 1. Sign and commit your change
 1. Push your feature branch to GitHub, and create a Pull Request

+## Running the Builder API locally

+Run `make api-shell`.
+A shell will start with the API services running.
+The API will be available on port 9636 of your Docker host.

+Inside the shell, run the `api` command to manage the API server processes.

 ### Signing Your Commits

 This project utilizes a Developer Certificate of Origin (DCO) to ensure that each commit was written by the